NREL/SAInt_HELICS_interface/README.md

    |<b>Figure 5</b>|

   3. There are five projects embeded in the *HelicsDotNet* project.
-     - *ElectricFederate* loads the electric network, imports the corresponding scenario definitions and run the simulation.
+     - *ElectricFederate* loads the electric network, imports the corresponding scenario definitions, and runs the simulation.
-     - *GasFederate* loads the gas network, imports the corresponding scenario definitions and run the simulation.
+     - *GasFederate* loads the gas network, imports the corresponding scenario definitions, and run the simulation.
+     - *GasElectricBroker* serves as a broker (connection platform) for the gas and electric federates so that time synchronization and data communication channels are established.
+Each federate has to be connected to the broker.
+They must also register their publication and subscription parameters.
-     - *HelicsDotNetAPI* provides the API functionality requiered for the cosimulation *HELICS* environment.
+     - *HelicsDotNetAPI* provides the API functionality required for the *HELICS* co-simulation environment.
      - *SAIntHelicsLib* provides the mapping factory for the coupling technologies.
-It allows the electric and gas federates to communucate.
+It has functions that are used to process the data communicated between the federates.

 #### Set the project configuration as a multiple startups
   1. At the top of the *Solution Explorer* right click on the *Solution 'HelicsDotNet'* and open *Set StartUP Projects* as shown in Figure 6.